 Staff must be provided access to information security training at the commencement of their employment with refresher updates annually.
 Training can be delivered by any communication avenue that will support the organisation in gaining awareness.
-Awareness of the SESLHD Information Security Policy must be brought to the attention of and made available to all authorised users.
+Awareness of this policy must be brought to the attention of and made available to all authorised users.

-In addition to information security training on the correct application to ICT facilities and applications, users must be equipped to support the SESLHD Information Security Policy in the course of their normal work.
+In addition to information security training on the correct application to ICT facilities and applications, users must be equipped to support this policy in the course of their normal work.
 Users of SESLHD digital assets must not subvert SESLHD information security measures.